Frequently Asked Questions

 We use a non-directive, non-evaluative approach to writing.
 This means we focus on having a conversation about your work and your writing goals.
 We do not edit, proofread, or rewrite papers.

 You may bring your own computer or use a Mac at the UWC.

 In general, UT undergraduates can visit up to 3 times per assignment.
-You may visit up to twice a day for two different assignments.
-You may visit only once per day, per assignment.
+You may come in no less than 2 hours before the deadline.
+You may have no more than 1 consultation per day.